brittpinder/ios-reference/swift/memory-management/README.md

 Because Swift manages memory automatically, most of the time you don’t have to think about accessing memory at all.
 However, there are cases where conflicting access to memory can occur which will result in either a compile-time or runtime error.

-A conflicting access to memory can occur when different parts of your code try to access the same location in memory at the same time, which can produce unpredictable or inconsistent behavior.
+Conflicting access to memory occurs when different parts of your code try to access the same location in memory at the same time, which can result in unpredictable or inconsistent behavior.
 A common scenario is trying to access a memory location at the same time that it's being modified.

 For example, when we add items to a budget, the total value of all the items needs to be re-calculated.
 During this stage of adding items to the budget, the total value is in a temporary, invalid state.
 Reading this value at this time could produce very different results ($5 or $320 or something in between).